5T33Z0/OC-Little-Translated/Content/05_Laptop-specific_Patches/Fixing_Keyboard_Mappings_and_Brightness_Keys/README.md

 - Thanks to Rehabman for [ioio](https://github.com/RehabMan/OS-X-ioio) utility and [Custom Keyboard Mapping Guide](https://github.com/RehabMan/OS-X-Voodoo-PS2-Controller/wiki/How-to-Use-Custom-Keyboard-Mapping).
 - Thanks to Acidanthera for maintaining [VoodooPS2](https://github.com/acidanthera/VoodooPS2).
-- Thanks to @Poveii for discovering a workaround for logging scan codes on macOS Big Sur and newer.
 - If you want to create custom keyboard shortcuts, you can also try [Karabiner Elements](https://github.com/pqrs-org/Karabiner-Elements).